faranalytics/data_science_project/INTRODUCTION.md

 ### Explore the Project Layout

 You can clone this repository in order to explore the project layout.
-If you want to start a new project, you can [create a project using the Cookiecutter](#create-a-data-science-project-using-the-cookiecutter).
+If you want to start a new project, you can [create an informal layout project using the Cookiecutter](#create-a-data-science-project-using-the-cookiecutter).

 #### The directory structure looks like this.